scelikcapa/user-controlled-wallets/src/tutorial/TASK_EXPLANATION.md

 ## Understanding the Project

-In this project, you have couple of challanges that you need to complete.
+In this homework, you have couple of challanges that you need to complete.

 To understand the challanges, let's talk briefly about the process of creating user controlled wallets.